Delicious, Healthy Vegan Cereal

 - Mix everything together into your favorite cereal bowl of choice.
-Pour over your ice cold almond milk; another delicious option is coconut milk.
+Pour in your ice-cold almond milk.
+Another delicious option is coconut milk.

 Why Is This Healthy?

-As vegetarians and vegans, it can be difficult to get certain nutrients and minerals into your diet.
-Let's quickly breakdown why this cereal recipe is as healthy as it is delicious...
+It can be difficult for vegetarians and vegans to get certain nutrients and minerals into their diets.
+Let's quickly break down why this cereal recipe is as healthy as it is delicious.

-Whole grains: packed with protein, fiber, b vitamins, and vital nutrient such as iron, zinc, copper, and magnesium.
+- Whole Grains: Packed with protein, fiber, B vitamins, and vital nutrients such as iron, zinc, copper, and magnesium.

-Dates: assist in weight loss, regulating your digestive system, promoting heart health, help with iron-deficiency, as well as promoting respiratory health.
+- Dates: May assist in weight loss, regulating your digestive system, promoting heart health, helping with iron-deficiency, and promoting respiratory health.

-Ground Flax: extremely high in omega 3 essential fatty acids which are good for a healthy heart. they are also contain some levels of plant estrogen and antioxidants, as well as fiber.
+- Ground Flax: Extremely high in omega-3 essential fatty acids, which are good for a healthy heart.
+They also contain some levels of plant estrogen and antioxidants, as well as fiber.

-Ground Cinnamon: just a dash of this can help lower blood sugar levels, reduce risk of heart disease, reduce inflammation, as well as boost your metabolism.
+- Ground Cinnamon: Just a dash of this may help lower blood sugar levels, reduce risk of heart disease, reduce inflammation, and boost your metabolism.

-It is evident that this cereal is nutrient rich, with an abundant health benefits ,and best part is that it is super delicious!
+It is evident that this cereal is nutrient-rich, with abundant health benefits—and the best part is that it is super-delicious!